UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

           openstack volume list

-        If your source volume shows as being Attached to in the resulting output then note the `ID` of your source volume and proceed to step 1b, otherwise note the `ID` of your source volume and proceed to step 2.
+        If your source volume shows as being 'Attached to' in the resulting output then note the `ID` of your source volume and proceed to step 1b, otherwise note the `ID` of your source volume and proceed to step 2.

     b.
 To detach your source volume from an instance, enter the following command:

-        openstack server remove volume \<server id\> \<volume id\>
+        openstack server remove volume <id-of-server> <id-of-volume>

     Double check the volume has been detached by running the command in step 1a.

 2. Upload the source volume to the OpenStack Glance image repository using the following command:

-        openstack image create --volume <volume id> <name>
+        openstack image create --volume <id-of-volume> <name-for-image>

 3. Download the source volume image to your local device using the following command:

-        openstack image save <id-of-image-to-download> --file <image-name>
+        openstack image save <id-of-image-to-download> --file <output-location>

     If the image size is greater than the memory of the local host, the following may be required: